gardener-attic/component-cli/docs/reference/component-cli_component-archive_component-references_add.md

-## components-cli component-archive sources add
+## component-cli component-archive component-references add

-Adds a source to a component descriptor
+Adds a component reference to a component descriptor

 ### Synopsis

-add adds sources to the defined component descriptor.
+add adds component references to the defined component descriptor.
-The sources can be defined in a file or given through stdin.
+The component references can be defined in a file or given through stdin.

-The source definitions are expected to be a multidoc yaml of the following form
+The component references are expected to be a multidoc yaml of the following form

 <pre>

 ---
-name: 'myrepo'
+name: 'ubuntu'
-type: 'git'
-access:
-  type: "git"
-  repository: github.com/gardener/component-cli
+componentName: 'github.com/gardener/ubuntu'
+version: 'v0.0.1'
 ...
 ---
-name: 'myconfig'
+name: 'myref'
-type: 'json'
-input:
-  type: "file"
-  path: "some/path"
+componentName: 'github.com/gardener/other'
+version: 'v0.0.2'
 ...
----
-name: 'myothersrc'
-type: 'git'
-input:
-  type: "dir"
-  path: /my/path
-  compress: true # defaults to false
-  exclude: "*.txt"
-  preserveDir: true # optional, defaulted to false; if true, the top level folder "my/path" is included ...

 </pre>